fsharp/fslang-design/FSharp-4.1/FS-1006-struct-tuples.md

 would apply only to reference tuples.

-There are no implitict conversions from struct tuples to reference tuples or vice-versa in this basic design.
+There are no implicit conversions from struct tuples to reference tuples or vice-versa in this basic design.

 ### Possible Extension: structness inference